phpmyadmin/phpmyadmin/docs/config.rst

     :type: boolean
     :default: true

-    Defines whether to display the :guilabel:`Change password` link or not at the starting main (right) frame.
+    Defines whether to display the :guilabel:`Change password` link in the starting main (right) frame.
 This setting does not check MySQL commands entered directly.